drachlyznardh/git-historian/README.md

 Each line can contain but a single commit.
-No commit can be displayed before its child(ren), and no commit can displayed after its parent(s); commit with no relation at all (heads with completely independent history) should appear in order.
+No commit can be displayed before its child(ren), and no commit can displayed after its parent(s); commit with no relation at all (heads with completely independent chunks of history) appear in order, as specified.

 ### Horizontal spread